Game Of Thrones Still Has Several Relationship Loose Ends To Tie Up After The Iron Throne Matter Is Settled

-Game of Thrones is about many things: power, loyalty, lust.
-But from the first few scenes of the first episode, one of the major themes of the show has been relationships.
-There’s been unrequited love, marriages of convenience, incestuous relationships, abusive relationships, loving relationships that ended violently, teen crushes, and everything in between.
+WARNING: This article will contain major spoilers for the current season, and previous seasons, of Game of Thrones.

-As of this writing (following the end of Episode 3 of Season 8), there are a handful of relationships that are developing, broadly hinted at, or likely going somewhere, and those loose ends will have to be tied up by the end of the series.
-Here, now, is a look at those relationships.
+Game of Thrones is about many things — power, loyalty, and lust among them.
+But from the opening scenes of the first episode, one of the major themes of the show has been romance.
+Game of Thrones has offered up examples of unrequited love, marriages of convenience, incestuous relationships, abusive relationships, loving relationships that ended violently, teen crushes, and everything in between.

-WARNING: The remainder of this article will contain open spoilers for the current season, and previous seasons, of Game of Thrones.
+As of this writing — following the end of Season 8’s “The Long Night” — there are still a handful of relationships which are developing, broadly hinted at, or likely going somewhere.
+Those loose ends will have to be tied up by the end of the series.
+A look at those relationships seems to be in order.

 Sam & Gilly

-This relationship looked doomed from the beginning: Sam was a Brother of the Night’s Watch, and had vowed not to take a wife.
-And even though they consummated their relationship, Sam has continued to treat Gilly (and Little Sam, who is, by the way, not his son) more like charges to be kept safe, rather than wife and son.
+This relationship looked doomed from the beginning.
+Sam was a Brother of the Night’s Watch, and had vowed not to take a wife.
+And even though they have consummated their relationship, Sam has continued to treat Gilly — and Little Sam, who is not his biological offspring — more like charges to be kept safe, rather than wife and son.

 However, the Night’s Watch is no more.
-The Wall is ruined, the wildlings have made peace with the North, the White Walkers are destroyed.
-That means that, for all intents and purposes, Sam is free of his vows to the Night’s Watch and can take Gilly as his wife (and claim Little Sam as his son).
+The Wall is ruined, the wildlings have made peace with the North, and the White Walkers are destroyed.
+That means that, for all intents and purposes, Sam is free of his vows to the Night’s Watch.
+He can take Gilly as his wife, and claim Little Sam as his son.

 Gilly and baby Sam are fine.
 Nobody panic #Gilly #GOT pic.twitter.com/FvzwgrMhZM